One dead, around 10 injured in Guinea opposition protest

 Police fired tear gas and water cannon at the demonstrators, who deviated from an approved route and marched on one of Conakry's main highways, a Reuters witness said.

-The marchers burned tyres and clashed with Conde supporters.
-Later, witnesses heard gunfire in the Bambeto neighbourhood, an opposition stronghold, and one person was killed.
+The marchers burned tires and clashed with Conde supporters.
+Later, witnesses heard gunfire in the Bambeto neighborhood, an opposition stronghold, and one person was killed.

 "He was hit in the right side by a bullet that exited near his heart.
 He died at the scene," said Talatou Barry, a relative of the victim, 28-year-old trader Abdoul Gadiri Diallo.